 The Crossing Land – Truly Sustainable – A One Class Camp

 The Crossing Land Education Centre is a unique and truly sustainable ‘one class camp’ .
-Our accomodation capacity is currently 24 students and seperate rooms for up to 6 adults (capacity will increase to 28 students in 2022).
-We have a camp kitchen in our community hall, and a large adjacent undercover classroom with fold down sides and a nearby outdoor campfire.
+Our accomodation capacity is 28 students, plus seperate rooms for up to 6 adults.
+We have a camp kitchen in our community hall, a large adjacent undercover classroom with fold down sides, and a nearby outdoor campfire.

 The Crossing is 4 hours from Canberra & Wollongong, 7 hours from Sydney and 10 hours from Melbourne.

-Adults and young adults are welcome to book into twice annual two week Permaculture Design Courses.
+Adults and young adults are welcome to book into our twice annual two week Permaculture Design Courses.
 These are also popular for teacher training.
 Bookings can be made here through Brogo Permaculture Gardens – John Champagne